Noman73/easycrud/README.md

                     ];
         return view("test",compact('data'));
 ```
-## then go to https://yourdomain/easy-crud/forms and fill up the forms
+## Then go to https://yourdomain/easy-crud/forms and fill up the forms